William Beebe: Galápagos expeditions

 Despite his ongoing research in Guiana, what Beebe desired most was to return to the Galápagos, this time with a properly fitted-out scientific research vessel that possessed the ability to dredge animals from beneath the ocean.
-In 1925, Beebe set out on a second Galápagos expedition, The Arcturus Oceanographic Expedition, backed by Williams and several other donors.
-His ship for this expedition was the steam yacht Arcturus, presented to the New York Zoological Society by Executive Committee member Henry D. Whiton.
-Arcturus, at 280 ft, was considerably larger than the Noma and was capable of being at sea for extended periods of time.
+In 1925, Beebe set out on a second Galápagos expedition, the Arcturus Oceanographic Expedition, backed by Williams and several other donors.
+His ship for this expedition was the Arcturus, presented to the New York Zoological Society by Executive Committee member Henry D. Whiton.
+(Though Beebe and others called Arcturus a "steam yacht", it had been built as a Design 1065 wooden-hulled cargo ship for the United States Shipping Board's Emergency Fleet Corporation during World War I; originally named SS Clio, it had later been acquired by Union Sulphur Company, of which Whiton was the former president.)
+Arcturus was much larger than the Noma, at 280 ft long and over three times the internal volume (gross register tonnage), and was capable of being at sea for extended periods of time.
 The Arcturus was outfitted with Beebe's pulpit and boom walk from the Noma, as well as cages and tanks for live animals, chemicals and vials to preserve dead ones, and a darkroom for developing film and studying the bioluminescent animals they hoped to encounter.

 The Arcturus did not encounter the thick mats of sargassum in the Sargasso Sea that Beebe was hoping to study, but Beebe and his crew experienced great success dredging creatures from the sea off the coast of Saint Martin and Saba.
 In the Pacific, they encountered a strange boundary between two currents of very different temperatures, containing a vast diversity of life on the border between the two.
 He sailed along the border between the currents for several days to document it, theorizing that it could be the cause of the unusual climate which South America had recently been experiencing.
 Beebe's study of these currents, and their effect on the climate of South America, is the earliest known study of the phenomenon known as El Niño.